chrislasota/combination_table/README.md

 ### The problem

+Do you need a way to generate a large number of combinatorial values even faster than Python's ``math.comb()`` method?

 If you have **n** unique items and choose **k** of them without replacement, and you *don't care about the order* in which they were selected (e.g. jackpot lottery numbers), then the number of ways to form such **combinations** is

 ![Binomial coefficients](binomial_coefficients.png)